-An example of a message to a NIM is window.external- 25 .PostMessage("#.:","#collapse)" this is a message from a NIM, to itself, collapsing the NIM.
-Another example of a message from a NIM to another NIM is "window.external-.PostMessage("#mp3#any:","#open")", which is addressed to a NIM with the kind "mp3," but only if it is in the same 30 domain as the sending NIM.
+An example of a message to a NIM is window.ext- 20 ernal.PostMessage("#.:", "#collapse)" this is a message from a NIM, to itself, collapsing the NIM.
+Another example of a message from a NIM to another NIM is "window.external.PostMessage("#mp3#any:","#open")", addressed to a NIM with the kind "mp3," but only if it is in the $^{25}$ same domain as the sending NIM.
 The body of the message instructs the message of type mp3 to open.
 An example of a javascript message is "window.external.PostMessage ("#mp3#any:1", "33play()")", which sends a message to the mp3 NIM control that calls the javascript function play().